d2l-ai/d2l-en/chapter_crashcourse/naive-bayes.md

 # Naive Bayes Classification

-Before we worry about complex optimization algorithms or GPUs, we can already deploy your first classifier, relying only on simple statistical estimators and our understanding of conditional independence.
+Before we worry about complex optimization algorithms or GPUs, we can already deploy our first classifier, relying only on simple statistical estimators and our understanding of conditional independence.
 Learning is all about making assumptions.
 If we want to classify a new data point that we've never seen before we have to make some assumptions about which data points are *similar* to each other.

 One popular (and remarkably simple) algorithm is the Naive Bayes Classifier.
 Note that one natural way to express the classification task is via the probabilistic question: *what is the most likely label given the features?*.
 Formally, we wish to output the prediction $\hat{y}$ given by the expression: